 Nanotechnology in Medical Diagnostics

-- Rapid testing, potentially in the doctors office.
-This may allow
+- Rapid testing, potentially in a doctors office may allow

-complete diagnosis and start of treatment to be done in one visit to
+complete diagnosis and start of treatment within one visit to the

 disease earlier, possibly with less damage to the patient.

 This page provides a survey of the nanotechnology based methods being

 Researchers at UC San Diego are developing a method to

 collect and analyze

 Researchers at Osaka University have combined

 artificial intelligence techniques and demonstrated that they can

 identify single virus particles.
 This method may provide rapid, point of